aa-it-vasa/IOT2024-labs/lab1_instructions.md

 Hint: Check
 [String](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/)
-to create strings.
+for information about how to create strings.
 Read character by character and append to the string.
-Don't forget to terminate with a Null character (`'\0'`) in the end.
+Do not forget to terminate with a null character (`'\0'`) in the end.

 ## Wrap Up